supervisely/docs/data-organization/import/import/supported-formats-images/fisheye.md

 ![](./images/fisheye_interface-frame.jpg)

-Fisheye images are a special type of images that are captured with a ultra-wide-angle lens (a.k.a. fisheye lens).
-The fisheye lens produces strong visual distortion intended to create a wide panoramic or hemispherical image.
-It is a popular choice for many applications, such as surveillance, automotive, and VR/AR.
-However, the fisheye distortion can make it challenging to annotate objects accurately.

-Activating the fisheye labeling interface in Supervisely allows you to correct the fisheye distortion and annotate objects with ease.

 To use the fisheye labeling interface, you need to:

 1. create a project with the `Fisheye` labeling interface enabled.